Campaign to suppress bandits in northeast China: Initial phase

-Despite the slight numerical and technical superiority over their communist enemy, the bandits were disorganized and mostly fought independently on their own turfs.
+Despite the slight numerical and technical superiority over their communist enemy, the bandits were disorganized and mostly fought independently on their own turf.
 The lack of overall cooperation between different groups of bandits was due to their intention to keep their own strength and thus provided the communist enemy with the opportunity to concentrate their forces to defeat them one group at a time.
 According to communists, the campaign was divided into two phases, with the initial phase covering the period from November 1945 through April 1946.
 At the beginning of this initial phase, communists concentrated on bandits active in the region bounded by Liaoyang in the south and Anshan in the west.
 On 28 November 1945, communist force attacked the base of bandits in Thousand Mountains (千山 (Qiān Shān)) and Seventh Ridge (七岭子 (Qīlǐngzǐ)).
 After two days of fierce battle, over three thousands of bandits were killed or captured.
 The communists then turned their attention to strengthen their control of the troops by forming units which could be absolutely controlled.
 Starting at squad level, then to the platoon level, and the next was battalion level, and finally, regimental level.
 Once the communists had the absolute control of an entire regiment, the unit was sent out to engage bandit group with larger number.
 In the meantime, communist militia was also established in the form of Self-defense Force, which would eventually do the major portion of the fighting.
 After communist Shandong 7th Division and 359th Brigade had arrived to in the beginning of February 1946, the local communists strength was further expanded and larger offensives against bandits were launched.